Cracker Barrel Old Country Store, Inc. (CBRL) CEO Sandy Cochran on Q3 2020 Results - Earnings Call Transcript

 Measures that we've implemented include providing facemask for employees and hand sanitizers for employees and guests, wellness screening for employees including taking their temperatures, sealing packaging for off-premise orders, frequently cleaning high touchpoint areas, including thoroughly cleaning tables and chairs in between fittings, and implementing social distancing measures throughout the entire guest journey.

-From a menu standpoint, we implemented a limited menu while our dining rooms were close to reduce the amount of required labor and to reduce food waste, while also introducing new off-premise offerings proved to be popular such as family meal baskets and a smaller heat and serve offering.
+From a menu standpoint, we implemented a limited menu while our dining rooms were close to reduce the amount of required labor and to reduce food waste, while also introducing new off-premise offerings proved to be popular such as family meal baskets and a smaller Heat n’ Serve offering.
 We also implemented curbside delivery, accelerated the rollout of a new third-party delivery provider, and we pivoted our marketing messaging to focus on off-premise.

 To support our employees during this difficult period, we provided short-term pay to our hourly store employees as our hours were reduced, due to dining room closures, and we offered daily free meals to employees.